RobWiederstein/indian_treaties/README.md

 # 03. tf-idf

 "tf-idf" is short for term frequency–inverse document frequency.
 A second  approach in textual analysis is to look at a term’s inverse document frequency (idf).
 The *idf* is a measure that decreases the weight of commonly used words and increases the weight of infrequently used words within a document.
 When used upon works of literature, the characters' proper names are revealed with the tf-idf analysis.
+Using a "tf-idf" approach on the treaties reveals more unique words with many tribes' names present.

 # What words have the highest tf-idf by class?